 The useful life of the intangible asset is assessed as either finite or indefinite.
 An intangible asset with a finite life is amortised over its useful life.
+Intangible asset with finite useful life are amortised over a period of 5 years on a straight-line basis.
 Intangible assets shall not be amortised in the year of acquisition.
 Intangible assets with a finite useful life are assessed for impairment whenever there is an indication that the asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life is reviewed at the end of each reporting period.